Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

 “It’s not easy,” added Shushereba, who like his father-in-law struggled at times to keep his composure.
 “There’s frustration for sure in regards to the act.”

-But then, Shushereba said, they remind themselves that Gonzalez devoted her life to helping veterans like Wong and they think about “what would she have wanted.”
+But then, Shushereba said, they remind themselves that Gonzales devoted her life to helping veterans like Wong and they think about “what would she have wanted.”

 “It wouldn’t have been to point fingers at the individual,” he said.

-Mike Gonzalez said when he learned his daughter was one of the hostages he began to pray and bargaining with the Almighty.
+Mike Gonzales said when he learned his daughter was one of the hostages he began to pray and bargaining with the Almighty.

 “I’m not proud to say this,” he said.
 “I was trying to cut deals.”

-As he prayed, Mike Gonzalez said a sudden realization came over him.
+As he prayed, Mike Gonzales said a sudden realization came over him.

 “One of the things I remembered thinking was I don’t want to be famous,” he said.
 “Just want to go back into obscurity. … And here we are now.”

-Note: CORRECTION (March 12, 2018, 10:30 p.m.
-ET): A previous version of this article misspelled the last name one of the victims and her father.
-They are Jennifer and Mike Gonzales, not Gonzalez